akanksha844/Food-App---Single-Page-Application/README.md

 9. Profile_page will have Username, Email, Join Date, User's Favorite Recipes and User's Recipes area.

-10. Confirmation dialog box to delete recipes from favortites section.
+10. Confirmation dialog box to delete recipes from favorites section.